Fastest MicroSD Card Speed Tests

 About These Real-World microSD Speed Tests

 In real-world use, a range of technical factors in the camera and its transfer hardware and software can prevent you from hitting the speed numbers on the card’s packaging.
-What I’m focusing on here is real-world uses, not scientific lab results that can’t be replicated in practical use.
+I’m focusing on real-world uses, not scientific lab results that can’t be replicated in practical use.

 In conducting these tests, my objective is to test the performance that we can realistically expect using off-the-shelf hardware in normal use.